GiggInnovations/gigg-knowledge-base/org_and_inbox.md

 - Read-only access
 - Can view inbox and boards but cannot modify or create content

+  # Switching Between Organizations

+Users who belong to multiple organizations can easily switch their working context.

+## Steps to Switch Orgs

+1. **Click the User Icon**
+   - Located in the bottom left corner of the screen
+   - Icon resembles a head and upper body silhouette

+2. **Select "Switch Orgs"**
+   - This is the first option in the popup menu

+3. **Choose an Organization**
+   - A modal will display all orgs the user belongs to
+   - Use the scroll feature to browse all available orgs
+   - Use the search bar at the top of the modal to quickly find a specific org
+   - Selecting an organization switches context immediately—no confirmation required

+## Additional Notes

+- **Default Org on Sign-In**: When signing out and back in, users are automatically placed in the first org listed alphabetically.
+- **Current Org Indicator**: The user’s name and current org name are shown to the right of the User icon in the bottom left corner.

 ---

 This reference can be reused for future documentation or onboarding.